Sonoma

 • If FileVault is enabled on your computer, the installer will ask for a password to unlock the disk.

-• The installer will run for about 15 minutes, then reboot, then run for about an hour, then reboot again.
+• The installer will run for about 15 minutes, then reboot, then run for about half an hour, then reboot again.
 Might ask for your password again.

 • The "time remaining" will show wildly varying estimates as the installer proceeds.